 Becoming a leader does not require adopting a new persona; it means amplifying your true self with focus and discipline.
 The key is to be authentic—to draw from one’s own experiences, values, and strengths.

 “Authenticity is not a license to be excessively focused on the self,” says Brooke Vuckovic, an adjunct lecturer of leadership coaching at the Kellogg School.
 “It’s about being aligned with your character and values in order to lead effectively.
 That takes work.”

 So how does a new senior leader achieve this alignment?
-Booth and Vuckovic offer five tips for how to lead authentically.
+Booth and Vuckovic offer five tips for how to be an authentic leader.

 1. Know yourself.
 “The cornerstone of authenticity is self-awareness,” Booth says.
 “It is about being comfortable in your own skin so you can lead the organization in a way where you do not feel ethically compromised or like a charlatan.”

 In part, this means being aware of your unique character, values, strengths, and shortcomings.
 Decades of research on leadership shows that there is no one right way to lead.
 Instead, what distinguishes leaders is their ability to understand the impact they have on other people.
 “Many leaders are characteristically outgoing,” Booth says.
 “They thrive in social settings and give bold, inspirational speeches.
 However, more introverted types can be great leaders, too.”